ChrisOlsonFilms/macOS-imaging-script/README.md

 ## Steps after install
 3. Login to Chrome

+3.5 Login to Backup and sync during install

 4. Go to Google Docs to access serial numbers

-4.5 refer to Chrisolsonfilms@gmail.com drive for git commands
+4.5 refer to text doc for git commands

 5. Login to KM